LedMetal/gibson-clone/README.md

 ## Description

-This WIP project is a frontend clone of the [official Gibson USA website](https://www.gibson.com/en-US).
+This WIP project is a frontend clone of the <a href="https://www.gibson.com/en-US" target="_blank">official Gibson USA website</a>.

 Please remember this is a work in progress.
 I will keep the live site updated with the latest changes in this repository.
 I'll slowly construct this clone bit by bit, as long as the beauitful guitars don't distract me too much!